Best Small Beach Towns In Europe

 Like Parikia, Hvar doesn’t let its small size keep it from throwing a good party.
 In fact, this Croatian seaside town is considered one of the best beach party destinations on the continent.

-Yachts dot the harbor, bars are open until late and island clubs do their best to make patrons forget they’re somewhere with less than 5,000 people.
+Yachts dot the harbor, bars are open until late and island clubs do their best to make patrons forget they’re somewhere with fewer than 5,000 people.

 12. Marsaxlokk, Malta